Walker's Thoughts About Sexuality and Christianity

 In 1991, before college, Ms. Walker became founding editor of Candace (kan-DAY-see), a regional woman’s magazine patterned after Essence and the first publication of its kind in the Augusta area.
 In 1994, she received top guest-editorial spot in The New York Amsterdam News for a racial analysis of Disney’s movie The Lion King, and her feminist critique, “The Disney Girl,” appeared in the St. Martin’s Press college text The Great American Bologna Festival and other Student Essays, 1994-1996 editions.
 For two years, she wrote fictional stories about the Imani doll for Olmec Toys, a national company.
 The stories were designed into booklets that sold with the dolls.

 Ms. Walker is the author of the three-book e-novel Amazed by her Grace, first released on December 12, 2012, and revised and re-published in final version in 2015; Desire of Ovid's Mother, a stage play released as an e-book in 2013 and re-released in final version in July 2015; and the adult novel My Brother’s Wife: An Old-School Soap (published in 2010 under a pseudonym).
 She has published 100 newspaper articles and editorials in local newspapers, including an interview with one of her favorite writers, novelist Gloria Naylor, and has published a book of social commentary.
 Additionally, she has transcribed her 28-year private diary into 14 small books, yet to be published.
-All of her current works are self-published.
+All of her works are self-published, with the exception of her most recent project, serving as line editor for a memoir written by Nita Wiggins (former Dallas and Seattle sportscaster who now teaches journalism and broadcasts political commentary in Paris, France).

-Social taboos, the power of religion, class differences among African Americans, and the complex nature of female sexuality are the themes that drive Ms. Walker's fiction.
+The themes that drive Ms. Walker's fiction are social taboos, the power of religion, class differences among African Americans, and the complex nature of female sexuality.
 Her ultimate dream has long been to walk into a public library and find her works traditionally published and wedged between those of Alice and Margaret Walker.

 Currently, Ms. Walker markets her fiction, resides in Atlanta, Georgia, and travels the country for an employer.
-She has a son named Chad (wrestler Stitch Sypher, Stitch Osiris, and Chad Skywalker, pictured at right).
+She has a son named Chad (wrestler Stitch Sypher, Stitch Osiris, and Chad Skywalker, pictured below and at left in the second photo).